HYQVIA is a liquid medicine that is given under the skin (subcutaneously) to treat primary immunodeficiency (PI) in adults.

-Your healthcare professional may perform blood tests regularly to check your IgG level.
+- Your HCP may perform blood tests regularly to check your IgG level.

-With your consent, your healthcare professional may provide blood samples to Shire plc, to test for antibodies that may form against the hyaluronidase part of HYQVIA.
+- With your consent, your HCP may provide blood samples to Takeda, to test for antibodies that may form against the hyaluronidase part of HYQVIA.

-Talk to your healthcare professional if you become pregnant.
-Women who become pregnant during HYQVIA treatment are encouraged to enroll in the HYQVIA Pregnancy Registry by calling Medical Information at 1-866-424-6724.
+Talk to your HCP if you become pregnant.
+Women who become pregnant during HYQVIA treatment are encouraged to enroll in the HYQVIA Pregnancy Registry by calling 1-866-424-6724.

 Do not take HYQVIA if you:

-Are allergic to IgG, hyaluronidase, other blood products, or human albumin (in the hyaluronidase solution).
+- Are allergic to IgG, hyaluronidase, other blood products, or any ingredient in HYQVIA.

 Hives, swelling in the mouth or throat, itching, trouble breathing, wheezing, fainting or dizziness.
 These could be signs of a serious allergic reaction.

-Bad headache with nausea, vomiting, stiff neck, fever, and sensitivity to light.
-These could be signs of swelling in your brain.
+- Bad headache with nausea, vomiting, stiff neck, fever, and sensitivity to light.
+These could be signs of irritation and swelling of the lining around your brain.

-Chest pain or trouble breathing, blue lips or extremities.
-These could be signs of a lung problem.
+- Chest pain or trouble breathing, blue lips or extremities.
+These could be signs of a serious heart or lung problem.

 After HYQVIA infusion a temporary, soft swelling may occur around the infusion site, which may last 1 to 3 days, due to the volume of fluid infused.
-Mild or moderate pain, redness, swelling, or itching may occur at the site of infusion and generally go away in a few hours.
-Local reactions are less likely after the first few infusions.
+The following possible side effects may occur at the site of infusion and generally go away within a few hours, and are less likely after the first few infusions.

-The most common side effects of HYQVIA are headache, fatigue, nausea, fever, and vomiting.
+The most common side effects of HYQVIA are:

-These are not all the possible side effects with HYQVIA.
-Talk to your healthcare professional about any side effects that bother you or that don’t go away.
+These are not all the possible side effects.
+Talk to your HCP about any side effect that bothers you or that does not go away.